Name

 Available in:

-Darren Ashley Bent (born 6 February 1984) is an English professional footballer who plays as a striker .
+Darren Ashley Bent (born 6 February 1984) is an English former professional footballer who played as a striker.
+He played in the Premier League and Championship for nine clubs, and at senior international level for the England national team.

 Bent scored his first international goal in England's 3–1 away win over Switzerland after appearing as a substitute for Jermain Defoe in a Euro 2012 qualifier on 7 September 2010.
 Then-England manager Fabio Capello stated he had been impressed with the improvement in Bent's all-round game since his World Cup omission and selected him in the starting 11 for England's friendly with Denmark, where he scored a tap-in from a Theo Walcott cross.
 Bent retained his place for England's Euro 2012 qualifier with Wales to make his first competitive international start on 26 March 2011.
 In scoring England's second goal, he took his tally to three goals in his last three matches.
 Bent recovered from injury in time but was left out of the final 23-man squad for Euro 2012 as then-England manager Roy Hodgson felt Bent would not be fit enough to appear at the tournament.